BitcoinDesign/Guide/guide/how-it-works/private-key-management/overview.md

 There are many potential threat-vectors for users of non-custodial wallet applications.
 People will be exposed differently to these vectors, and be more or less comfortable with their risk in each.

-As a simplification we can characterize the main potentials for loss of funds as;
+As a simplification, we can characterize the main potentials for loss of funds as;

-* **Self inflicted** - you lose access to your own private key
+* **Self-inflicted** - you lose access to your own private key
 * **Theft** - a third party gains access to your private key

 So your goal is to make it hard for users to lose their keys, and at the same time, make it hard for a third party to get to them.